neftjs/neft/route.coffee.md

 Special uri used to get data from the server.

-[Networking.Response] will be filled by the returned data from the server.
+Returned data from the server is available under the [Networking.Response::data][] property.

 If server request fails, rest functions (route callback, controller) won't be called.